marvin-hsu/zero_to_product/README.md

-# Zero to Product in Rust
+# Zero to Production in Rust

 This repository contains Rust code for practicing the concepts taught in the book "[Zero To Production In Rust](https://www.zero2prod.com/index.html)".
 The application is currently deployed on Fly.io, and you can access it at [https://marvinhsu-zero-to-production.fly.dev/](https://marvinhsu-zero-to-production.fly.dev/).
 Additionally, [Swagger-UI](https://marvinhsu-zero-to-production.fly.dev/swagger-ui/) is available.